kaizencycle/Mobius-Substrate/docs/archive/legacy/communications/press/press_release_c119_return.md

 ### The Triad of Healing

-Kaizen OS is built on three principles:
+Mobius Systems is built on three principles:

 **改善 (Kaizen) — Continuous Improvement**
 Small steps, daily practice, compounding forever.
 No revolutions, only pulses.